zackelia/codebreaker-2019/Task 7/README.md

 Anjali: It will at least fund the assassination we've begun planning
 ```

 That's all for the Codebreaker Challenge!
-We have succesfully cracked the encryption for TerrorTime as well as discovered and thwarted the terrorists' plans!
+We have successfully cracked the encryption for TerrorTime as well as discovered and thwarted the terrorists' plans!